How To

 How are magnets formed [Magnets made industrially]

-At this point the magnets are pretty useless, but a machine with electromagnetic charge empowers them.
-Moreover the wide array of magnets manufactured today are critical to our daily lives.
+At this point, the magnets are pretty useless, but a machine with electromagnetic charge empowers them.
+Moreover, the wide array of magnets manufactured today are critical to our daily lives.
 This magnetic invisible power helps keep so many things running.
-So in this way magnets made industrially and are available for our daily usage.
+So in this way, magnets are made industrially and are available for our daily usage.

 Read similar: How mirrors are made of | Process step by step

-The magnetic object are able to magically attract at long distance because they generate magnetic fields that extend invisibly out beyond the object.
-The electricity and magnetism are really just two sides of the same coin, moreover they can be transformed into each other.
-The magnetic field are basically just what electric field turns into when an electrically charged object starts moving.
+Magnetic objects can magically attract at long distances because they generate magnetic fields that extend invisibly out beyond the object.
+Electricity and magnetism are just two sides of the same coin, moreover, they can be transformed into each other.
+The magnetic field is just what an electric field turns into when an electrically charged object starts moving.

-A magnet is something which attract certain metals.
-Its has an invisible force that pulls the metals to itself.
-At the microscopic level, there are lots of electrons whizzing around in the atoms and molecules that makes up any solid.
-Moreover the permanent magnet can only be understood as a quantum mechanical effect.
-The magnets comes in different shapes, that can be a bar magnet, horse shoe or ring magnets etc.
+A magnet is something that attracts certain metals.
+It has an invisible force that pulls the metals to itself.
+At the microscopic level, there are lots of electrons whizzing around in the atoms and molecules that make up any solid.
+Moreover, the permanent magnet can only be understood as a quantum mechanical effect.
+The magnets come in different shapes, which can be a bar magnet, horseshoe or ring magnets, etc.

 Read similar: How gorilla glass is made?
 Corning gorilla glass

-A magnet consists two ends known as poles.
-One is North and the other is the South pole.
-The north pole attract the south pole of another magnet.
-The attraction and repulsion of a magnet is due to an invisible field called magnetic field.
+A magnet consists of two ends known as poles.
+One is the North and the other is the South Pole.
+The north pole attracts the south pole of another magnet.
+The attraction and repulsion of a magnet are due to an invisible field called a magnetic field.
 Moreover, the strength of the magnetic field is more at the ends and less at the center.

 Published by